Contact Us

 A: The system behaves differently based on the tag structure:

-Nested Tags: For a nested structure like , which contains and , the system correctly maps the content of these sub-tags to the attribute name and attribute value fields in the database.
-For example:
+Nested Tags: For a nested structure the system correctly maps the content of these sub-tags to the attribute name and attribute value fields in the database.

-Non-Nested Tags: If you map a non-nested tag like to attributes, the system will use the tag name itself (g:product_type) as the attribute_name and the tag's content as the attribute_value.
-This is the expected behavior.
+Non-Nested Tags: If you map a non-nested tag to attributes, the system will use the tag name itself (g:product_type) as the attribute_name and the tag's content as the attribute_value.

 A: If you add these IDs after the import process, you must delete the feed and add it again.
 As a workaround, you can force a re-import by making a small change to the category mappings, running the import, reverting the change, and running the import one more time.